score-spec/docs/content/en/docs/annotations/_index.md

 ---
-title: "Annotations"
+title: "Resource Annotations"
-linkTitle: "Annotations"
+linkTitle: "Resource Annotations"
 weight: 5
 description: >
-  This section covers annotations, which are used to provide additional metadata for resources.
+  This section covers resource annotations, which are used to provide additional metadata for resources.
 ---

-One of the key features of Score is the ability to attach additional metadata to your resources using Annotations.
+Some score implementations require more information about a specific resource in order to provision it.
+Resource Annotations provide a standard way of providing implementation specific information about a resource.

-## How to use annotations
+## How to use Resource Annotations

 Use annotations to provide additional metadata for resources.
 Annotations are defined as a map with keys and values that provide additional information to a resource description.